Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 A: Fish and cream together.

 A: She had a head injury.
 A year ago was it?
-And she has - her brain is over, hyper active.And she wanted to know how to calm it.
+And she has - her brain is over, hyper active.
+And she wanted to know how to calm it.
 And I suggested fish and cream together.
 Not a lot of cream, but fish and cream together.
 Now don't sit down and drink a half a cup with your fish, its gonna coat your fish and you won't digest it.
 But you could use three tablespoons with a fish meal.
 And